Brain-Inspired AI with Hyperbolic Geometry

 \section{Hyperbolic Machine Learning}

-Research has demonstrated that hyperbolic geometry provides the most accurate model for representing the structural organisation of the brain and various cognitive functions, especially those involving hierarchical processes.
+The previous section suggests that many of the brain’s core cognitive functions — including vision, spatial navigation, and smell — may not only be conveniently modelled in hyperbolic space, but may be intrinsically encoded within it.
+For example, the organisation of olfactory perception might not only be better represented in hyperbolic space but could \textit{require} it, given the hierarchical, combinatorial nature of odours in the natural world.
+Neural circuits operating in hyperbolic space offer distinct advantages, including maximal responsiveness to perturbations, allowing rapid adaptation to both external and internal changes \cite{sharpee2019argument}.
+This raises the possibility that hyperbolic space is a core geometric feature of brain processing, which could be instrumental in designing artificial neural networks that enhance accuracy, efficiency, and the ability to abstract information in ways that mirror human intelligence.

 As the field of AI has taken large inspiration from the human brain, we could use hyperbolic geometry as further inspiration.
-The use of hyperbolic geometry in machine learning and computer science, while limited, has been slowly growing in recent years.
+The use of hyperbolic geometry in machine learning and computer science, although limited, has been slowly growing in recent years.
 Hyperbolic machine learning models have demonstrated several advantages over their Euclidean counterparts: they require fewer parameters, can model tree-like structures without distortion, and more effectively fit complex, hierarchical data.
 The reduced number of parameters leads to shorter training times, providing an additional incentive for further research in this area.
 Moreover, deep learning models can struggle with capturing context and generalising to unseen data.
 Hyperbolic geometry, by better modelling the hierarchical and modular nature of many problems, may offer improved generalisation capabilities.
 This potential for enhanced performance and efficiency makes hyperbolic neural networks an increasingly important area of study in AI research.

 The rest of this section will cover the existing literature in the field, the available tools practitioners can make use of and the issues practitioners currently face.